Beetlejuice

 What days is Beetlejuice playing?

-Beetlejuice plays eight performances a week at the Marquis Theatre, with performances usually scheduled every day except Monday.
+Beetlejuice plays eight performances a week at the Palace Theatre, with performances usually scheduled every day except Monday.
 There are two performances on Wednesdays and Saturdays.
 For the complete performance schedule and most up-to-date weekly show times, please visit the Beetlejuice page to learn more.

 Who wrote Beetlejuice?